Loaf870/Technology-Information-System-SECP-1513-Sec-07/Assignment 1/Self-Reflection.md

 ### Assignment 1: Reflection
 ---
 I interviewed a UTMdigital employee!
 What view I had was becoming myself as sort of a news reporter too.
-I’ve also gained a knowledge that the employee is sort of the network connection manager on Wi-Fi functions.
+I’ve also gained a knowledge that the employee is sort of network connection manager on Wi-Fi functions.
 My point of view is that we have to be appreciative on how we use the Wi-Fi because managing Internet Protocol isn’t easy as network engineer.
 My group and myself also went to D-Ron booth just to witness the magnificent creation of many types of camera!
 I got hooked by body camera, its function is to